frods/interview_sport/README.md

 urge and just focus on the next interview.

 We are in a fantastic time for being able to build confidence for technical interviews.
-There are so many resources that let exercise your skills with any language you can imagine that give you direct feedback on how you are doing.
+There are so many resources that let you exercise your skills with any language you can imagine and give direct feedback on how you are doing.
-Platforms like [Hacker Rank](www.hackerrank.com) contain many interview type problems and let you write solutions in a variety of languages.
+Platforms like [Hacker Rank](https://www.hackerrank.com) contain many interview type problems and let you write solutions in a variety of languages.
 These platforms run your solution through tests that exercise the correctness both of the results and the complexity.
 Doing as many of these as possible and passing all of the tests is incredibly valuable for being prepared and for building confidence.

-You can do practice interviews with experienced interviewers at places like [Code Mentor](www.codementor.io).
+You can do practice interviews with experienced interviewers at places like [Code Mentor](https://www.codementor.io).
 This will help with delivery and to get honest feedback about how you did and why the interviewer would or would not choose you based on the interview.